Contentful Personalization & Analytics

 false identify and screen can emit; other events are blocked.

 Call client.consent(true) when the visitor grants consent and client.consent(false) when the visitor rejects it.
-Boolean consent controls both event emission and durable profile-continuity persistence by default.
-Use client.consent(events = true, persistence = false) when event emission is allowed but profile continuity must remain session-only.
-Withdrawing consent purges SDK queues and clears SDK-managed durable profile-continuity storage while leaving active in-memory state available until the app resets or tears down the client.
+Boolean consent controls both event emission and durable profile-continuity persistence by default. client.consent(false) clears event consent and persistence consent, purges SDK queues, and clears SDK-managed durable profile-continuity storage while leaving active in-memory state available until the app resets or tears down the client.

-Entry personalization is a local decision once the app has both Contentful entry data and selected personalizations.
+Entry optimization is a local decision once the app has both Contentful entry data and selected optimizations.

 The application provides: